quicwg/multipath/draft-ietf-quic-multipath.md

   re-calculated using that path's largest packet receive time.

-* The sender also keeps track of a list of sent packets for each path that are acknowledged by ACKs from the same path.
+* The sender also keeps track of a list of sent packets for each path that are acknowledged by ACKs received from the same path.
 A path's RTT sample is generated on receving ACK that meets the following two conditions: (1) For that path, the largest same-path acknowledged packet number is updated.
 (2) One of newly same-path acknowledged packets is ACK-eliciting.